-SAN FRANCISCO — Facebook is betting that one day soon, we'll all be acting like high school students — more texting and instant-messaging, at the expense of e-mail.
+SAN FRANCISCO — Facebook is betting that one day soon, we'll all be acting like young students — more texting and instant-messaging, at the expense of e-mail.

 Facebook unveiled a new messaging system Monday, and while CEO Mark Zuckerberg didn't go as far as declaring e-mail dead, he clearly sees the four-decade-old technology being eclipsed by more real-time ways of communicating.